top of page

 Progress:

-01 Enterprise Justin
+Enterprise Justin

 During its first year of operation, Entreprise Justin developed well and met all milestones agreed in the loan agreement, including making the first partial repayment of the loan to TIKOS.

 Due to political instability and frequent protests and violence in the center of Lomé, Justin had to relocate his sales booth to the outskirts of the city.
 This resulted in a slight decrease in revenues.
 Nevertheless, he remains confident about the future and is planning to expand by employing two additional team members, further strengthening the business model.
-He has already repaid € 2,000 of the € 5,500 loan, which has truly changed his life.
+He has already repaid part of the loan, which has truly changed his life.

 P Justin